Azure/InnovationEngine/scenarios/ocd/CreateStaticWebApp/README.md

 We would love to hear your feedback on this quickstart.
 If you have any comments or suggestions, please let us know by opening an issue on the [GitHub repository](https://github.com/Azure/static-web-apps-docs/issues/new/choose).
 Thank you for your feedback!

 ---

-That's it!
-I hope this markdown document is helpful to you.
-Let me know if you have any other questions or if there's anything else I can help you with.